Walverden Water

-Walverden Water is a minor river in Lancashire, England.
+Walverden Water is a statutory main river in Lancashire, England.
 It is approximately 4.2 km long and has a catchment area of 1304.23 ha.
 (Note: Measured using mapping website and using the 1890s course where is it no longer visible above ground.)

 Course

 Beginning at Walverden Reservoir, which is fed by Catlow Brook (from the Coldwell Reservoirs near Boulsworth Hill) and its tributaries, the river heads northwest into the town of Nelson.
 It flows under Scholefield Mill, where it is presumably still met by Clough Head Beck, (Note: Scholefield Mill now stands at the location of the confluence with Clough Head Beck as recorded in the 1890s.) and continues on through Walverden Park.
 Shortly afterwards it enters a series of culverts as it passes through the town centre and under the East Lancashire railway line viaduct and the A56 Leeds Road bridge, emerging at Bradley Road and collecting Bradley Syke.
 It turns to the north and then west and is again culverted, before entering a tunnel under the Leeds and Liverpool Canal and junction 13 of the M65 motorway, emerging next to Nelson and Colne College and shortly after flowing into Pendle Water.